Opioids and Opiates Withdrawal Timeline

 icon

-Though opioid withdrawal doesn’t have the same risks of life-threatening seizures and delirium tremens like alcohol or benzodiazepines, death from acute opiate withdrawal can and does happen.[14]
+Though opioid withdrawal doesn’t have the same risks of life-threatening seizures and delirium tremens as alcohol or benzodiazepines, death from acute opiate withdrawal can and does happen.[14]
 Symptoms like nausea, fever, sweating, vomiting, diarrhea, and hypertension can bring serious complications that can be fatal if untreated – especially in patients with comorbidities like congestive heart failure, HIV, or liver failure.

 03